Blue jays rub ants on their feather to remove harmful acids

 A passerine bird, the blue jay is native to North America and can also be found through the eastern and central parts of the United States.
 Some of the populations of this bird are even known to be migratory.
-These birds are known to be forest dwellers and are highly adaptable as well as intelligent in nature.
+The Blue Jay is a bird known to be a forest dweller and is highly adaptable as well as intelligent in nature.
 They are known to be able to imitate hawk calls and are especially famous for their “jay jay” call.

 Five Incredible Blue Jay Facts!